rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudfiles-api.rst

   something.

-Awareness of both API and SDK capabilities can help you plan the easiet way to develop your software.
+Awareness of both API and SDK capabilities can help you plan the easiest way to develop your software.

 .. _cloudfiles-api-demonstration: